Request Appointment

 in Phoenix, AZ

 The skin of the face is delicate and prone to scarring, and facial scars are especially prominent.
-Repairs in the emergency room increase risk of scarring, as most medical professionals are not trained in advanced surgical techniques and do not have time to carefully repair the skin layer-by-layer.
+Repairs in the emergency room increase the risk of scarring, as most medical professionals are not trained in advanced surgical techniques and do not have time to carefully repair the skin layer-by-layer.
 For this reason, many patients choose to see a plastic surgeon such as Dr. Paquet for facial laceration surgery.
 If you experience a facial laceration in Phoenix, Arizona, contact Paquet Facial Plastic Surgery.

 What is Facial Laceration Surgery?